 Before the pandemic hit, brands like Panasonic and Google have already been tapping into social media data to understand the voice of the consumers.
 Consumers have been engaging in billions of social media conversations sharing what they ate, what they bought, their emotions and opinions, and are now doing so on a much wider scale because of the pandemic.
 With vast increase in social media data points available, developing the voice of consumers has never been more refined, accurate and actionable.

-Not only are consumers engaging in more conversations on social media, the power of social media to influence real-world behaviors have heightened as well.
-Recent Netflix documentary “The Social Dilemma” paints a grim picture of this very phenomenon.
+Not only are consumers engaging in more conversations on social media, the power of social media to influence real-world behaviors has heightened as well.
+The recent Netflix documentary “The Social Dilemma” paints a grim picture of this very phenomenon.
 The Black Lives Matter Movement and #cancelculture are prime examples of how social media conversations have the ability to change our daily realities on a drastic scale - for the better or worse.

 When companies don’t (social) listen